Previous years growing techniques

 Now at the end of February, all seeds have been sown and happy to say that everything is now germinated, well those that need to be.
 We still have some non-chilli related plants to get growing such as Perilla, Sweet Thai Basil and dare we announce a few varieties of plants you’d expect to find in the far east that was the origins of the spice trade… More on this in the coming months.

 We’re now feeding the plants on the CANNA Coir A & B with added Rhizotonic with a pH of 5.6 and EC resulting at 1.9 m$.
-Our 225 FlexiTank Pro previously filled to 200L has also lasted a month.
+The 225 FlexiTank Pro previously filled to 200L has also lasted a month.
 Would’ve likely lasted 6 weeks but had to empty and change to Coir nutrients due to plant size and a little yellowing of some of the leaves, basically the plants were requiring more of the main macronutrients than what the CANNA Start could offer.
 Upon checking it’s only recommended to use Start for the first few weeks so we should’ve changed sooner, to be honest.
 Noted for next year!

 What a start to March!
 Snow, extreme cold, more snow, a side order of snow and even lower temperatures dipping to -8°C wasn’t great for the Prices Spices electricity bill!
 Never the less with the hear mats under the easy2propogate systems and the lids over the plants the temperature of the coir and plants roots were circa 16°C so the ambient temperature wasn’t quite as important as before.

 The clocks have changed but the weather remains very wintery!
-Some of the country is still getting snow but thankfully we’ve dodged the 2nd April snows… Plants are developing slow yet steady.
+Part of the country is still getting snow but thankfully we’ve dodged the 2nd April snows… Plants are developing slow yet steady.
 Despite the additional CDM lamp we’ve installed growth would likely have been more substantial under closer lighting and warmer surroundings such as in a grow tent!
 Perhaps next year we will do a full comparison and show the difference if there is one of course!

 Despite what might appear to be slower growth this has been down to a hiccup on our end, for a couple of weeks, the pH was being measured in the FlexiTank Pro and from the end of the line.
 What we should have done was to take a water sample from actual Easy2Propogate systems.
 I say this because we had our pH at the lower end of the scale and with the soaking of the brown wicking material at a lower pH this has obviously reduced the pH to a point that certain varieties were getting a little nutrient lockout.
 I would advise that in the first few weeks following installation of the Easy2Propogate where you have soaked them at the required pH 4 to adjust your feeding nutrients to the upper end as it will likely drop.
 The varieties that this affected were the ones that have been bred to have chinense flavour but with minimal heat.
-These are Trinidad Perfume and Apricot.
+These are Trinidad Perfume, Trinity and Apricot.
 If that’s not a coincidence I don’t know what is.
 Since then we have kept the pH at 6.0 and the plants are looking great.
 With the addition of the CANNA Rhizotonic, we are seeing tremendous root growth.
 Not just single long tap roots but all root types including the fine root hairs that are required to take up the important nutrients.
 The last thing to note about the slower growth is perhaps that because we’re stood towering above them rather than them being head height as per previous years on dutch trolleys they just appear smaller…

 Given the hardening off they have been subjected to they will be used to the night time temperatures they will likely experience in the tunnels when they get planted out in May.
 Also, the leaves are really thick and not wafer thin which seems to be due to the hardening off, the ones sat in the office under a T5 lamp does seem much flimsier in comparison.
 Also having been out in the greenhouse getting used to natural daylight they should not get UV damage like previous years either.